azbyn/solitare/README.md

-# Tetris
+# Solitare
-My implementation of Tetris for Unix
+My implementation of Solitare for Unix